ShaelinB/470/HW 4 - Color Mixing Lamp/README.md

 <img src="Code 2.png" alt="Code Part 2" width = 500>

-Now I have a completed the Color Mixing Lamp.
+Now I have completed the Color Mixing Lamp.
 As you can see the LED fades between colors.
 This is because you are creating a voltage difference between the cathode and the PWM pins.